NGC 2403 is well placed

 NGC 2403 (mag 8.9), a spiral galaxy in Camelopardalis will be well placed in the evening sky in coming weeks.
 On 15 January it will reach its highest point in the sky at around midnight local time, and on subsequent evenings it will culminate four minutes earlier each day.

-From Jacksonville , it is visible all night.
-It will become visible at around 18:47 (EDT), 29° above your north-eastern horizon, as dusk fades to darkness.
-It will be lost to dawn twilight at around 06:20, 27° above your north-western horizon.
+From Columbus , it is visible all night because it is circumpolar.
+It will be highest in the sky at 00:30, 64° above your northern horizon.
+At dusk, it will become visible at around 18:38 (EDT), 36° above your north-eastern horizon.
+It will be lost to dawn twilight at around 06:40, 34° above your north-western horizon.

 At a declination of 65°36'N, it is easiest to see from the northern hemisphere but cannot be seen from latitudes much south of 4°S.